-- Unity Connection voice messages appear in the inbox as emails with .way file attachments. - To compose voice messages, users must either call into Unity Connection or use a recording device and an application that can produce .wav files.

-• Replies to voice messages are not synchronized into the recipient's Exchange mailbox.
+- Unity Connection voice messages appear in the inbox as emails with .wav file attachments. - To compose voice messages, users must either call into Unity Connection or use a recording device and an application that can produce .way files. - Replies to voice messages are not synchronized into the recipient's Exchange mailbox.